Page 1 of 1

 Cognitive (Knowledge, Understanding, Application, Analysis, Evaluation, Synthesis)

-Apply BS4500 to the specification of limits for required fits and to the design of associated gauges Using feature and attribute data from an item in continuous production, determine process capability, suggest corrective action, and design appropriate control charts To provide an understanding of Multiple Regression, two way analysis of variance;
+On successful completion of this module students will be able to: 1.
+Apply ISO286 or other relevant standard to the specification of limits for required fits and to the design of associated gauges 2.
+Using feature and attribute data from an item in continuous production, determine process capability, suggest corrective action, and design appropriate control charts 3.
+Write a report on a real component or production process using the principles of metrology and/or statistical process control

 Affective (Attitudes and Values)